cardsfromtheedge/cardsfromtheedge.github.io/_posts/2019-08-04-Too-Soon-too-soon.md

 Dad was always thinking about others.
 I rarely heard him say a bad word about anyone.
 He was a wonderful example of kindness and gentleness, in deed a true gentleman.
 And he was thoughtful in his end of life planning too, ensuring the paperwork was all together, and as organised as possible.

-With this in mind, it is an ideal opportunity to mention Before I Go Solutions, which is all about creating good end of life plans - <a href="https://www.beforeigosolutions.com/">https://www.beforeigosolutions.com/</a> - You can order the workbook on line, I have mine!
+With this in mind, it is an ideal opportunity to tell you about Before I Go Solutions, developed by Jane Duncan Rogers, a very talented friend.
+“The BIG Method” will assist you in planning for the future.
+It follows the death of her husband and then subsequently writing her inspirational book “Gifted by Grief”.

-A very talented friend Jane Duncan Rogers has developed “The BIG Method” to assist you in planning for the future.
-It follows the death of her husband and writing her inspirational book “Gifted by Grief”.
+It is all about creating a good end of life plan.
+Take a look at Jane’s website - https://beforeigosolutions.com - You can order the workbook on line, I have mine!

 I have still to fully complete my workbook, but it is a step in the right direction.
 I truly believe by facing death we can fully embrace life.